Jesus and Mary Chain

 “You have a good memory,” JT said.

-“I once went to mass at St. Augustine’s twice in twelve hours,” said the woman’s husband from the grave.
-Archie was the woman’s dead husband.
-“We were dating, I was on the island, and her mother insisted we go to church Saturday night before stepping out.
+“I once went to mass at St. Augustine’s twice in twelve hours,” Archie Thomson said.
+He spoke from the hereafter.
+He was the woman’s dead husband.
+“We were dating, I was on the island and her mother insisted we go to church Saturday night before stepping out.
 So, OK, that’s it, we go.
 Sunday morning, they wake me up and say it’s time to go to church again.
 I say, what, did I die?
-When I did, I thought, I got to be desperate for a girlfriend.”
+When I did go, I thought, I got to be desperate for a girlfriend.”

-“You must have really liked me,” his sweetheart said.
+“You must have really liked me,” Ida said to Archie.

-Built in 1838, the oldest Catholic Church on PEI, St. Augustine’s was an old church when Ida Arsenault and Archie Thomson got married there in 1941.
-“Her foster mother hosted our dinner at the Charlottetown Hotel and the party afterwards was at their house,” said Archie.
-“The barn was behind the house, and they brewed homemade beer.
-Ida and I didn’t have five cents to rub together, but we were young and ready to go.”
+Built in 1838, the oldest Catholic Church on the island, St. Augustine’s was an old church when Ida and Archie got married there in 1941.
+“Her foster mother hosted our dinner at the Charlottetown Hotel and the party afterwards was at their house,” Archie said.
+“The barn was behind the house and they brewed homemade beer.
+Ida and I didn’t have ten cents to rub together, but we were young and ready to go.”

 Ida Arsenault was born at home in 1917.
-She grew up in what became the Barachois Inn on the Church Road.
-A barachois is like a bayou, a coastal lagoon separated from the ocean by a sandbar.
+She grew up in what became the Barachois Inn on the Church Rd.
+A barachois is a kind of bayou, a coastal lagoon separated from the ocean by a sandbar.
 But the home she grew up in wasn’t where she was born, nor were her parents the parents she was born to.

 “When my twin sister and I were born, our mother died the next day,” she said.
 “It was too much for her.”

-Her father, Jovite Arsenault, a farmer with nine children, owned a house behind the church and the croplands between Anglo Rustico and the red sand shore.
-“Where the new school was built,” said Ida, “that was once part of his fields.”
+Her father, Jovite Arsenault, a farmer with nine children, owned a house behind the church and all the croplands between Anglo Rustico and the sand shore.
+“Where the new school was built,” Ida said, “that was once part of his fields.”
 Suddenly a widower, he was unable to care for the newborns.

 Ida and her sister, Elsy, were placed with foster families.
 Her sister went to Mt.
 Carmel, on the southwest end of the island.
 Ida became a ward of the Boucher’s, a husband and wife in their 50s, who lived down the street, on the front side of the church.
 “It was just a few minutes away,” she said.
 “I saw my brothers and sisters, and my father, all the time, and my new parents made sure I saw my twin sister now and then.”